Festus Awuah Kwofie

 Dr. Festus Awuah Kwofie (born 8 January 1967) is a Ghanaian Politician.
-He is a member of the Eighth Parliament of the Fourth Republic of Ghana representing the Upper Denkyira East Constituency in the Central Region on the ticket of the New Patriotic Party(NPP).
+He was a member of the Eighth Parliament of the Fourth Republic of Ghana representing the Upper Denkyira East Constituency in the Central Region on the ticket of the New Patriotic Party(NPP).

 Early life and education

 Festus was born on January 8, 1967.
 He hails from Buabinso-Dunkwa-Offin in the Central Region of Ghana.
 He had is secondary education at Tarkwa Secondary School and Fijai Secondary school in 1988.
 He is a graduate of University of Ghana and University of Leicester, where he obtained a Bachelor of Art Degree (Statistics, Economics AND Geography) in 1992 and a Masters in Business Administration) with Finance in 2003 respectively.
 He has Masters in Applied Business Research and post graduate certificate in Contemporary management in 2017 with the Swiss Business School in Zurich in Switzerland.

 Career

 Festus was the CEO of Jeseque Company Limited.
 He was also the Director of Risk Management at the Bank of Africa, Ghana.
 He was also the Deputy Managing Director at Cocoa Merchant Limited.
 He was also the Chief Finance Officer at First African Group Limited.